danielgustafsson/pgci/src/interfaces/ecpg/preproc/README.parser.md

              | tokenD tokenE { action_code; }
              ...

-c "addon" - the automatic action for the rule (SQL syntax constructed from the tokens concatenated together) is prepended with a new action code part.
+* "addon" - the automatic action for the rule (SQL syntax constructed from the tokens concatenated together) is prepended with a new action code part.
 This code part is written as is's already inside the { ... }